afarhan/bitx40/README.md

 v1.24
 - Optimized CW keyer timing characteristics for smoother keying (tks Hidehiko, JA9MAT)
-- Added DIAL LOCK function
-  Press the Function Button and then the SPOT button simultanuously to lock the dial.
+- Added DIAL LOCK function: Press the Function Button and then the SPOT button simultanuously to lock the dial.
 Press the FB again to unlock.

 v1.23.1
 - corrected bug that the 'auto-space' setting interfered with the 'maximum frequency' setting due to incorrect EEPROM location